Skip to content

 Key Features

-• One-tap "Turn Off Everything" routine for leave-home moments, based on the same principles behind practical everyday automations
+• One-tap "Turn Off Everything" routine for leave-home moments.
+Lights, air-con, and devices all confirmed off in one go, based on the same principles behind practical everyday automations

-• Decoupled switch design for smart lighting points: where selected LED lighting remains smart and responsive while physical switches still work naturally
+• Decoupled switch design for smart lighting points.
+Selected LED lighting stays smart and responsive while physical switches still work naturally for everyone in the household

 • Unified control flow for family and helper, reducing app hopping and confusion